aultimus/baconometer/README.md

 - Host
 - Switch to poetry
 - Support distinguishing between multiple actors with same name
-- Add links to imdb entries
+- Add links to imdb/tmdb entries
+- Optionally allow entering an imdb/tmdb actor id instead of a name
+- Switch from IMDB to TMDB (better licensing and support)